Intelligent Protection International Limited - Providing over a decade of security and protection for our global clients!

 Conversely, a reliable security dog provider should have NASDU Company status which guarantees that they are compliant with British Standard Codes of Practice for the use of General Purpose Security Dogs or Detection Dogs and demonstrate their level of professionalism.
 Most security dog companies that are compliant also have SIA Approved Contractor Status.

-At Intelligent Protection International Limited, we can provide security dogs to supplement our Executive Protection Services and Residential Security Teams through our partnership with an accredited provider for security dogs.
+At Intelligent Protection International Limited, we can provide security dogs to supplement our Executive Protection Services and Residential Security Services through our partnership with an accredited provider for security dogs.
 Call us now if you require more information about this service.

 We will finish this blog with the wonderful poem used by the US Military when honouring Dogs lost in action: